What Is A Condensing Boiler And How Do They Work?

 - Steam and drainpipe.
 If you can see the steam coming from the flue through an external wall (or roof), and if you also have a white plastic pipe leading to a drain, this will certainly be from a condensing boiler.

 If you don’t currently have a condensing boiler or your current system is more than 10 years old, you may want to consider the upgrade.
-Replacing your system with a newer, highly efficient model will ensure you’re much better off.
+Replacing your system with a newer, highly efficient model will ensure you’re much more secure.
+This way you can be confident that your boiler will run smoothly through the cold winter.

 Get your fixed price from us by visiting our find a boiler online tool find the boilers suitable for your home, it'll only take 2 minutes.